-Vice Chair
+Vice Chair and Chair Designate

 Nigel joined the Society as a non-executive director in March 2019 and was appointed Vice Chair in May 2020 and the Senior Independent Director in January 2021.
-He is Chair of the Remuneration Committee and a member of the Risk & Compliance Committee and the Nominations Committee.
+He is Chair of the Remuneration Committee and a member of the Nominations Committee.